CodeDredd/pinia-orm/docs/content/2.api/3.query/destroy.md

 ````

 ::alert{type='info'}
-If you want also relations to be deleted the the deleted record look at [Deleting Relationships](/guide/relationships/getting-started#deleting-relationships)
+If you want also relations to be deleted with the deleted record look at [Deleting Relationships](/guide/relationships/getting-started#deleting-relationships)
 ::

 ## Typescript Declarations